Page 1: Biography

 Ngāpuhi; community worker

-This biography, written by Unknown, was first published in the Dictionary of New Zealand Biography in 2018.
+This biography, written by Helene Connor, was first published in the Dictionary of New Zealand Biography in 2018.
 It was translated into te reo Māori by Te Haumihiata Mason.

 Whāea (mother) Betty Wark worked with ‘at risk’ Māori youth in Auckland for more than 30 years.
 The product of a difficult childhood, she struggled to provide a family environment to many young people whose lives had been destabilised by mid-twentieth century Māori urbanisation.
 At Arohanui, the hostel she co-founded and operated, young Māori found a bed, a hot meal, help with addiction, and the prospect of education and reconnection with a resurgent Māori culture.